 - Doctor’s note confirming the relationship between asbestos exposure and time of service

 If you need help applying for veterans benefits or filing a VA claim, call the Mesothelioma Hotline number below.
 A member of our advocacy team will be happy to guide you through the process.

 Legal Action for Army Veterans

-It’s important to note that filing a separate class action or individual lawsuit will not affect the VA benefits you receive.
-For more information on filing a claim, fill out a free case evaluation form or call the number below to speak with a mesothelioma patient advocate.
+It’s important to note that filing an individual lawsuit will not affect the VA benefits you receive.
+For more information on filing a claim, fill out a free case evaluation form to speak with a mesothelioma patient advocate.